Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 He gave us some tips on sights to see, which were mostly locations of Buddha statues.
 And he let us know that we picked the perfect week to visit because there was a national expo going on with great sales!
 He let us know that we could find better deals if we didn’t go to the mall.

-And we found out that tuk-tuks with a certain color license plates were officially certified and would charge us less.
-So we could get a ride to the deals and tourist sites for only 10 Baht per person (~30 cents each)!
+And he said that tuk-tuks with a certain color license plates were officially certified and would charge us less.
+So we could get a ride to the deals and tourist sites for only 10 Baht per person (~30 cents each at the time)!

 Our new “friend” waived a tuk-tuk over.
-We got in after our friend negotiated a cheap fare with our driver.
-Just like that, we were off to see a giant Buddha in our first tuk-tuk ride!
+We waited while he “negotiated” a cheap fare with our driver.
+Just like that, we were off to see a giant Buddha in our first tuk-tuk ride in Bangkok!

 While visiting Buddha sites wasn’t on our original itinerary, we were on vacation and enjoyed the unexpected side trip.
 Plus, I was excited to visit the national expo.